 - After lots of back and forth via email about the quote and the items we needed to order, our kitchen was ordered.

-- Sean and I moved into his parent’s flat in the beginning of December and handed it over to Andy to do our floors and kitchen.
+- Sean and I moved into his parent’s flat in the beginning of December 2017 and handed it over to our contractor.

 Features and Design of our Kitchen